Asciimation/SimpleRAGTest/README.md

 3. **Add your PDF files:**

-   Place PDF files in the `Context Data/` directory.
+   Place PDF files in a `Context Data` directory in the parent directory of this code.

 4. **Start your Ollama server** and ensure the required model (e.g., `llama3.2:latest`) is available.
 5. **Run the main script:**